Lesson 1 of 13 · ⏱ 45 min · ✓ Free

 ls -la /etc

-# You will see system config files: passwd, hosts, fstab, etc.
+# You will see: passwd, hosts, fstab, hostname, apt/ and many more